CLARIAH/mediasuite-info/docs/tools/exploratory-search.md

 Leading scholars from the CLARIAH research pilot project [NarDis](https://clariah.nl/en/projects/research-pilots/granted-pilot-research-projects/nardis) (see also the [FAQ section: What are the CLARIAH research pilot projects?](http://mediasuite.clariah.nl/documentation/faq/what-are-research-pilots) have investigated the use of this tool in humanities research, proposing the terms "browsing path" and "search narrative" to denote the storage of the "journey" followed by a user of the tool while navigating ("diving") into the interconnected resources and entities.

-### How to use
+### Data

-**Note**: Since working with linked open data in CLARIAH is an ongoing effort (see the [FAQ section: How does the Media Suite make the data available?](http://mediasuite.clariah.nl/documentation/faq/how-data-is-made-available)), the Media Suite offers in Version 3 only one experimental collection as linked open data, the Open Images collection from the Netherlands Institute for Sound and Vision"[^1].
+*This tool uses only one part of the data available via the Media Suite*.
+Since working with linked open data in CLARIAH is an ongoing effort (see the [FAQ section: How does the Media Suite make the data available?](http://mediasuite.clariah.nl/documentation/faq/how-data-is-made-available)), the Media Suite offers in Version 4 (December 2018) only one experimental collection as linked open data, the Open Images collection from the Netherlands Institute for Sound and Vision"[^1].
 Only this collection can be accessed via the "Browse and Explore" tool at this point.

 [^1]: You can read more about this collection in the Media Suite's [CKAN registration system](.http://mediasuitedata.clariah.nl/dataset/open-beelden-beeldengeluid)

+### How to use

 Steps: